-These have been created by an automated process to select the highest mass point within every closed contour.
+These have been created by an automated process to select the highest mass point that is at least 1 metre above and within every closed contour.
 If the point is the same height as the contour it will be removed.
 It is possible that some spot heights could be lower than the surrounding contour due to genuine depressions.
-The z value is rounded to 0 decimal places.
+The z value is rounded to one decimal place.